tpps88206/michael-github-repo/README.md

 const handleObserver = (entries, observer) => {
   entries.forEach(entry => {
     // How much of the target element is currently visible within the root's intersection ratio
-    // Setting this can avoid calling duplicated action when element move out the windows (intersectionRatio = 0) if (entry.intersectionRatio === 1) {
+    // Setting this can avoid calling duplicated action when element move out the windows if (entry.intersectionRatio === 1) {
       observer.disconnect();
       dispatch(loadMoreRepositories());